animehunter123/expressjs01/README.md

 ```

 **Usage:**
+The easier way to portabilize AND run it is with the bash scripts:
+1. `./download-nodeRE+nodeMods-and-generate-localnodescript.sh`
+2. `./start-webapp-localnode.sh` #This is a selfgenerated script!!!

+The old way to run this app was:
 1. Run `npm install` to install dependencies
 2. Run `node server.js` to start the server
 3. Open `http://localhost:3000` in your browser